sandywhitley/pypoll_python_challenge/README.md

 This script also contains output file organization that can be modified to meet the reporting needs of the election.

 ![Election Results Pythoin Script](pypoll_challenge.py)

-After completing Module 3's challenge, replace this text with your own brief, written summary about what you did.
-ReadMe.md files are wrriten using markdown text: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-Get creative with it!
-Tell a story.
-Add images to this file using the instructions in the link above.